-"Self-harm is a sign of someone going mad"
+"Self-harm is a sign of someone who is mentally ill"

-Self-harm is a sign of deep distress - not madness.
+Self-harm is a sign of deep distress - not mental illness.

 "People who self-harm are a danger to others"

 People who self-harm are directing the hurt at themselves and not at other people.
 In fact, most people who self-harm would be appalled at the idea of harming anyone else.